A fast and oblivious matrix compression algorithm for Volterra integral operators: Approximation of convolution operators

-and that the contour $\Gamma$ lies within the domain of analyticity of the function $K$.
-In this section, we show how to extend \Cref{alg:fastconvolution} to this setting and we compare to other approaches proposed in the literature.
+and tacitly assume that the contour $\Gamma$ lies within the domain of analyticity of the function $\hat{k}$.
+In this section, we show that with some minor modifications, \Cref{alg:fastconvolution} and our analysis are applicable also in this setting and we compare our method with the \emph{fast and oblivious convolution quadrature} of \cite{LS2002,SLL2006}.